rainbowbreeze/ai_for_community_events/README.md

 Write a text to present the event to a potential audience, including the event agenda.
 The event will be hosted in SkillsShare tech space in Pavia, on May 24 from 6:00 to 8:00pm.
 Alfredo Morresi will be the speaker.
-Focus on the unique aspects of the event: it's the first one in the Pavia area about this topic, the speaker is a well-known expert on Android add development, the Q&A session will give the audience an opportunity to ask about real-world experience in developing this kind of mobile app.
+Focus on the unique aspects of the event: it's the first one in the Pavia area about this topic, the speaker is a well-known expert on Android app development, the Q&A session will give the audience an opportunity to ask about real-world experience in developing this kind of mobile app.
 ```

 Now, let's create some social-media snippets: